Sound Fountain

 Reviews in Record Magazines

 Early on a number of MMS disks was reviewed, at least in the Netherlands.
 An example was Paul Tortelier's recording of Dvorak's Cello Concerto on MMS 13.
-The reviewer complained about the technical aspects of the recording (bad microphone placement and "hard" sound), but in the end he praised Tortelier.
+The reviewer complained about the technical aspects of the recording (bad microphone placement and "hard" sound), but in the end he praised Tortelier for his playing.
 When it was clear that the records could only be obtained through membership of the club, the MMS disks were no longer listed in record catalogs and magazines.
-One exception is that they were listed in "Discopedie", but this was a publication by a Dutch reviewer, not an official catalog issued on a regular basis.
+One exception is that they were listed in "Discopedie", but this was a publication by a Dutch reviewer, but not an official catalog issued on a regular basis.

 Selection